 In short, Iran needs the United States as an enemy in order to suppress people.

-Those in the West need to plainly understand the means the dictators of Iran are using to justify their dictatorial ways when watching them and, more importantly, as policy is developed.
-In the final analysis, the Iranian dictators are both evil and smart—a truly dangerous combination in a nuclear age.
+Those in the West need to plainly understand the means the regime in Iran is using to justify its dictatorial ways when watching it and, more importantly, as policy is developed.
+In the final analysis, Iran’s leaders are both evil and smart—a truly dangerous combination in the nuclear age.

 Thomas Del Beccaro is an acclaimed author, speaker, Fox News, Fox Business, and Epoch Times opinion writer and the former chairman of the California Republican Party.
 He is the author of the historical perspectives “The Divided Era” and “The New Conservative Paradigm.”